13 Tips For Selling Your Home In Weatherford…

 Who doesn’t have a cellphone today with a nice camera?
 Whip out your cellphone and stroll through your home AND your neighborhood, telling prospective buyers about the best bits – what your family loved about the house, your favorite coffee shop that you love visiting on Saturday mornings, etc. Buyers like to have a feel that a home was well-loved, and it helps them visualize living a great life there, too.
 TIP: One tip for you while recording the video is don’t jerk the camera around or move it too quickly.
 Move it smoothly and not too fast so people can view it.

 Let your neighbors pick out their neighbors

 If you belong to neighborhood online message boards, Facebook groups, or email lists, this could be an opportunity.
 Send a link to your home’s online listing to your neighbors.
 Also, invite your neighbors to your open house – flip it into an exciting block party.
 That creates opportunities for your neighbors to sell the neighborhood to prospective buyers and for your neighbors to invite house hunters they know who have always wanted to live in the area.

 Facebook your home’s listing

-Facebook is the great avenue to connect with people these days.
+Facebook is a great avenue to connect with people these days.
 If you have 300 friends and they each have 300 friends, imagine the power of that network.
 Your friends can tell their friends who could tell their friends and help get the word out about your house!

 Leave some good stuff behind